White movement: Eastern (Siberian) front

 The Eastern Front started in spring 1918 as a secret movement among army officers and right-wing socialist forces.
 In that front, they launched an attack in collaboration with the Czechoslovak Legions, who were then stranded in Siberia by the Bolshevik Government, who had barred them from leaving Russia, and with the Japanese, who also intervened to help the Whites in the east.
-Admiral Alexander Kolchak headed the eastern White counter-revolutionary army and a provisional Russian government.
+Admiral Alexander Kolchak headed the eastern White Army and a provisional Russian government.
 Despite some significant success in 1919, the Whites were defeated being forced back to Far Eastern Russia, where they continued fighting until October 1922.
 When the Japanese withdrew, the Soviet army of the Far Eastern Republic retook the territory.
 The Civil War was officially declared over at this point, although Anatoly Pepelyayev still controlled the Ayano-Maysky District at that time.
 Pepelyayev's Yakut revolt, which concluded on 16 June 1923, represented the last military action in Russia by a White Army.
 It ended with the defeat of the final anti-communist enclave in the country, signalling the end of all military hostilities relating to the Russian Civil War.